Root-DE/Applied-Cybersecurity-Django/README.md

 + mention available formats

 ### Grype
-+ we build an image that contains grype and syft
++ we build an image that contains Grype and Syft

 ### Supply Chain Levels for Software Artifacts (SLSA)
 SLSA is a security framework that has been developed to prevent tampering, improve integrity, and secure packages and infrastructure in projects.
 Under given conditions, an attacker could exploit various attack vectors within a supply chain.
 SLSA differs between